Dokkedal/dcm2reg/docs/source/our_use_case.rst

 neural network.
 In our case the neural network nnUNET is used.
 The idea is then to run the neural network first with CT-scans only and then the registered images consisting of a CT and an MR and then compare.
-We are dealing with supervised learning since we know what the delineations should look like. nnUNET is an attractive neural network to use since it can figure out the hyperparameters (amount of layers, error function, number of neurons, etc.) given the images and labels.
+We are dealing with supervised learning since we know what the delineations should look like. nnUNET is an attractive neural network to use since it can figure out the hyperparameters (amount of layers, number of neurons, loss function etc.) given the images and labels.